gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

     :alt: Image of the Insert image dialog box with a reference to a file

 4. Enter alternative text in the **Image description** field.
 This text becomes the value of the ``alt`` attribute in HTML and is required for your course to be fully accessible.
 See :ref:`Best Practices for Describing Images` for more information.

 #.
 As needed, customize the image dimensions.
 Keep **Constrain proportions**
    checked to ensure the image keeps the same width and height proportions.

+   With **Constrain proportions** selected, you only change one dimension.
+When you tab out of the field, the other dimension changes to a value that maintains the same image proportions.

 #.
 To change the spacing and border of the image, click the **Advanced** tab.

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_Insert-Edit_Image_Advanced.png
     :alt: Image of the Insert image dialog box Advanced tab

 #.
-Enter the **Vertical space**, **Horizontal space**, and **Border** as needed.
+Enter the **Vertical space**, **Horizontal space**, and **Border** as
+   needed.
 The values you enter are automatically added to the **Style** field.

 #.
 Click **OK** to insert the image in the HTML component.